-The RI/FS Report, proposed cleanup plan, Record of Decision, Administrative Record Index, and Supplement to the Administrative Record Index are available in the "Documents and Reports" section below.
+The RI/FS Report, proposed cleanup plan, Record of Decision, and Administrative Record Index are available in the "Documents and Reports" section below.
 To obtain documents listed in the Administrative Record Index, contact the EPA Superfund Records Center at (415) 820-4700.

-EPA has reached an agreement with Emhart Industries to design, construct, and operate EPA's September 2010 "Source Area Operable Unit" groundwater remedy, using Emhart's funds and funds from other settling parties, including the Department of Defense.
+In 2013, EPA reached an agreement with Emhart Industries to design, construct, and operate EPA's September 2010 "Source Area Operable Unit" groundwater remedy, using Emhart's funds and funds from other settling parties, including the Department of Defense.
 See the "Potentially Responsible Party" section below for more information.

-EPA expects to make a decision about the need for soil cleanup and a second groundwater cleanup remedy in 2015.
-To provide information needed to support that decision, EPA completed testing between 2008 and 2012 and has entered into an agreement with the Goodrich Corporation to complete additional testing and engineering analyses as part of a second RI/FS for the site.
-Well installation and testing began in May 2013.
-A summary of 2013 testing results is available in the Technical Documents section below.
-In June 2013, EPA approved a Work Plan describing and and providing a schedule for key milestones in the RI/FS.
-This work is in areas known as the "Mid-basin Operable Unit" and "Soils Operable Unit."
+EPA expects to make a decision about the need for soil cleanup and a second groundwater cleanup remedy in 2016.
+To provide information needed to support that decision, EPA completed testing between 2008 and 2012 and has entered into an agreement with the Goodrich Corporation to complete additional testing and engineering evaluations as part of a second RI/FS for the site.

 Potentially Responsible Parties